-- The MHPI Tenant Bill of Rights provides for a standardized Formal Dispute Resolution Process for active duty, activated Guard/Reserve, and their dependents who are on the lease, to resolve disputes with privatized housing companies - -- In order to utilize the Formal Dispute Resolution Process, tenants must first attempt to resolve the dispute through the Informal Dispute Resolution Process, working directly with the privatized housing company - -- If the Informal Dispute Resolution Process is unsuccessful, the tenant may elect to submit a written request for Formal Dispute Resolution in accordance with the lease.
+- 10 U.S.C. § 2894 requires a standardized Formal Dispute Resolution Process for tenants to resolve disputes with privatized housing companies.
+This process can be found in the MHPI universal lease. - -- In order to utilize the Formal Dispute Resolution Process, tenants must first attempt to resolve the dispute through the Informal Dispute Resolution Process, working directly with the privatized housing company - -- If the Informal Dispute Resolution Process is unsuccessful, the tenant may elect to submit a written request for Formal Dispute Resolution in accordance with the lease.
 The Military Housing Office (MHO) receives all Formal Disputes.
-The Installation Commander serves as the "deciding authority" and must appoint a neutral investigator to investigate the tenant's claims.
+The installation commander serves as the "deciding authority" and must appoint a neutral investigator to investigate the tenant's claims.